 NOTE: If you are filing the 2022-23 FAFSA, you will need 2020 tax returns.
 This FAFSA applies to Fall 2022 and Spring/Summer 2023.

 Step 2: Make any Necessary Corrections to the Student Aid Report (SAR)

-Once you have filed your FAFSA, your information will be processed by Federal Student Aid, Your FAFSA will be processed and your Expected Family Contribution (EFC) will be determined based on the information you provide on your application.
+Once you have filed your FAFSA, your information will be processed by Federal Student Aid, and your Expected Family Contribution (EFC) will be determined based on the information you provide on your application.

-Once completed, a Student Aid Report (SAR) will be generated – usually within 7 to 10 days of you submitting your FAFSA.
-The SAR is a summary of the information you entered on the FAFSA; be sure to review the SAR for any errors.
+Once completed, a Student Aid Report (SAR) will be generated – usually within 7 to 10 days of submitting your FAFSA.
+The SAR is a summary of the information you entered on the FAFSA.
+Be sure to review the SAR for any errors.
 You can make any necessary corrections online via the FAFSA website.
 If no corrections are needed, keep a printed copy of your SAR for reference.

 Step 3: Review Your Financial Aid Award Notice

-Once your file is complete, WSC will send an email to your WSC e-mail account with instructions on how to access your award package through WildcatsOnline.
+Once your file is complete, an email will be sent to your to your WSC account with instructions on how to access your award package through WildcatsOnline.